Selection, Training and Duties of a Deputy Wildlife Conservation Officer.

-Deputy Wildlife Conservation Officers are local representatives of the Pennsylvania Game Commission.
-Individuals selected serve in a volunteer capacity and perform their duties under the supervision of a Wildlife Conservation Officer (WCO).
+Deputy wildlife conservation officers are local representatives of the Pennsylvania Game Commission.
+Individuals selected perform their duties under the supervision of a wildlife conservation officer.

-A Deputy is very different than a Wildlife Conservation Officer.
-Deputies are part-time volunteers, whereas WCOs are full-time, career-oriented positions.
-Serving as a volunteer Deputy does not lead to promotion into a WCO position.
-WCOs are Civil Service employees who undergo an extensive testing, selection and training process.
-If selected, the WCO candidate must complete a 50-week, extensive, in-house training program at the Game Commission training school.
-Application for WCO positions is through the State Civil Service Commission, rather than the Pennsylvania Game Commission.
-Deputies, like any other qualified applicant, may apply for WCO positions through Civil Service and may be selected, but many are not.
+A deputy is very different than a wildlife conservation officer.
+Deputies are part-time, whereas wildlife conservation officers are full-time, career-oriented positions.
+Serving as a deputy does not lead to promotion into an wildlife conservation officer position.
+Wildlife conservation officers are Civil Service employees who undergo an extensive testing, selection and training process.
+If selected, the wildlife conservation officer candidate must complete a 50-week, extensive, in-house training program at the Game Commission training school.
+Application for wildlife conservation officer positions is through the State Civil Service Commission, rather than the Pennsylvania Game Commission.
+Deputies, like any other qualified applicant, may apply for wildlife conservation officer positions through Civil Service and may be selected, but many are not.

 A deputy may expect to spend a minimum of $1,200 for equipment their first year.
 Additional equipment expenses may be incurred.

 This process, from start to finish, is nearly two years in duration.

 The Pennsylvania Civil Service Act, or the Commonwealth's Collective Bargaining Act, does not cover deputies.
 Deputies do not receive regular salary or wages, however, they may receive limited compensation for certain duties.
 History clearly has shown that, in the performance of their duties, deputies spend far more money than they make.